 The top 25 fish and chips in Toronto by neighbourhood

-The top fish and chips in Toronto are perfect plates of greasy golden fish and fries.
-If you’re a fan of this English staple, you’re in luck – you’ll be able to find a spot for those battered bannocks in most hoods.
+Fish and chips in Toronto are perfect plates of greasy golden fish and fries.
+If you’re a fan of this English staple, you’re in luck — you’ll be able to find a spot for those battered bannocks in most 'hoods.

-Here are my picks for the top fish and chips in Toronto by neighbourhood.
+Here are our picks for the top fish and chips in Toronto by neighbourhood.

-Head to House of Parliament for a giant filet of your favourite fish atop a bed of fries and wash it down with a pint of your favourite brewski at this comfortable pub.
+Head to House on Parliament for a giant filet of your favourite fish atop a bed of fries and wash it down with a pint of your favourite brewski at this comfortable pub.

 If you're tired of plain batter, go to Off The Hook on Broadview where you can get your fish fried in a variety of spices like Cajun, jerk, lemon herb, Korean BBQ or even gluten free.